sanasv/game-of-life/README.md

 ## 🔗 How to Run

-1. Download the `GameOfLife.jar` file from the repository or releases.
+1. Download the `GameOfLife.jar` file from the repository.
 2. Move the file to your Desktop (or any preferred location).
 3. Open **Terminal** and run the following commands: